katiezchang/UNEPxBerkeley/README.md

 **Features:**
 - Cookie-based authentication to bypass UNFCCC firewall -- need to open website and collect cookie information, update to json to bypass correctly
-- Scrapes UNFCCC reports portal for country-specific documents
+- Scrapes UNFCCC reports portal for country-specific documents using regex (see other section for better incorporation of LLM in scraping)
 - Downloads and parses PDF files (BURs, BTRs, NCs, NDCs)
 - Extracts multiple section types:
   - **Institutional Framework for Climate Action** - National institutions and coordination mechanisms